AI Dubbing is becoming

-It's the new layer of global content distribution.
+the new distribution layer for global content.

 A Use Case Map analysis of 112,797 categorized professional dubbing projects on the Perso AI platform shows industry-specific language patterns within Perso AI's global cohort of 4,023 professional creators across 80+ countries.
 The distribution appears multi-polar, multi-vertical.